 While clear similarities exist between each of these three, it must be noted that there appears to be no unifying theory that undergirds a missiology of CPM.
 In its place, there are a mixture of descriptive and prescriptive elements that seem intended to induce an imagination for how to catalyze movements.
-In other words, these missiologies are a blend of observational missiology, applied missiology, and theological missiology, that answers the respective questions, What is happening?
+In other words, these missiologies are a blend of observational missiology, applied missiology, and theological missiology, that answers the respective questions: What is happening?
 How should we go about our work?
 And, What is mission?
 (T. Esler 2016).
 At the least, these three outlines indicate that CPM missiology officially began to coalesce and take shape especially after the 1999 publication of Garrison’s Church Planting Movements (Booklet).
 With obvious antecedents in previous generations, CPM initially started as a 1990s innovation in IMB’s CSI and formalized in the 2000s into a more widely-known missiological concept in missions discourse.

 Flexible and Diverse CPM Strategies